Primary Care at Western Connecticut Medical Group

 Having a primary care provider (PCP) is one of the most important steps you can take when it comes to your health.
 With a PCP, you have a provider who takes the time to get to know every aspect of your healthcare needs and build a trusting relationship with you—and is focused on your overall health and wellness.
 Our PCPs are committed to understand all your needs whether clinical or personal, and develop a personalized plan just for you.
 They are committed to treating you like a person, not a number on a chart.

-At WCHN, we make it easy for you to find a PCP who’s just right for you and offer the convenience to schedule your appointments directly online.
+At WCHN, we make it easy for you to find a PCP who’s just right for you.

 At WCHN, you can choose from several different types of PCPs:

 - Internal medicine doctors (internists) care for adults and seniors

 - Family medicine doctors care for all family members, from newborns to seniors, and their scope of practice may include obstetrics and minor surgery

 - Geriatricians care for older adults with medical needs related to aging

 - Physician assistants (PAs) and advance practice registered nurses (APRNs) are trained to care for most acute and chronic health concerns, such as cold and flu symptoms, and allergies.
 They work alongside physicians as a key member of the primary care team.

 In addition to primary care, many offices can also provide specialty care, including behavioral health, gastroenterology, nephrology, pain management, etc.

 Here are 5 top reasons why you should have a PCP: